KyleM99/Quick-Meals/README.md

 My main design plan is going to be a initial website splash page with our mission statement and what Quick Meals will be able to offer to subscription members, followed up by a simple and easy navigation bar for every user to be able to find something they are looking for, whether thats what meals we offer to what other people currently think about our products. <br>
 Main page layout is how I am currently liking it, and main functions to see the list of products is currently functional with only one bug that I can figure out before the project gets handed in.
 Not too confident on if all of the sites functionality at this point will be complete but will give it a go! <br>
 I was initially planning on adding a sort by price rating etc. dropdown to the top of each page, however after further thought and seeing it in place, and with the lack of products I have for my site I have decided against this. [https://i.imgur.com/hbhvAah.png] <br>
+Ultimately, I'm not very happy with the current design of the website, I would have liked to change the colours up a little bit, try and go for something bold instead of just primarily using aliceblue and black for everything.

 ### Bug Testing
 I have had some issues with Django when attempting to access the administrator panel but both of the times I ran into that issue was when I saved my file and came back to it the following day, so since I am primarily starting this repository over from scratch I hopefully won't run into this issue further. <br>